ooz/mocs/README.md

 For texts in instructions you may want to install the Microsoft Core Fonts using `winetricks`.

+Make sure to save regularly, since the software sometimes crashes under wine when making instructions.

 ## Index

 * [The Mosquito](spaceships/the-mosquito/)